openforge/rock-the-steps-app/README.md

 The normal NX command to generate an app is `nx g @nrwl/react:app my-app` ; however, there are some special steps to generate an Ionic App.
 These are defined well in [Eric Jeker's post here](https://medium.com/@eric.jeker/how-to-integrate-ionic-in-nrwl-nx-3493fcb7e85e)

 When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a VUE application

-Since Nx doesn't *officially* support Vue, we configured this project to make it work for you 😎

-Nx supports Vite [Visit Nx Official docs for Vite](https://nx.dev/packages/vite) to learn more, and Vite supports Vue, so we used this configs to run Vue into our monorepos!

-1. Run `npm create vite@latest my-vue-app -- --template vue`.
-2. Run `cd my-vue-app && npm install`.
-3. Go to `apps/my-vue-app` and create a new `project.json`.
-4. Copy the `properties` from the `project.json` file from `apps/example-vue-app` and paste it inside the new `project.json` file generated for the new Vue application in the step 3.
-5. Inside the new `project.json` file generated, replace all `example-app-vue` instances with the name of your Vue app created in step 1.
-6. Now you just need to `extends` the `tsconfig.base.json` root file in your `tsconfig.json` Vue application file by adding `"extends": "../../tsconfig.base.json"` at the top of the array.

-And that's it!
-You will be able to run and serve your Vue application by running `nx serve your-app-name` (where your-app-name is the name of the application you created).

 ## Adding Capacitor to your application